proophsoftware/event-machine-skeleton/README.md

 is used but an object would also be possible.
 See [the example](https://github.com/proophsoftware/event-machine/blob/master/examples/Aggregate/UserDescription.php#L60) shipped with Event Machine for an alternative approach (If you prefer value objects use them!).

-**Make sure that the MongoDB extension is able to [persist](http://php.net/manual/de/mongodb.persistence.php) the state**
+**Make sure that the MongoDB driver is able to [persist](http://php.net/manual/de/mongodb.persistence.php) the state**

-*Note: You can of course deactivate the projection, if you don't like it.
+*Note: You can of course deactivate the projection, if you don't like it or need different behaviour.
 Remember batteries are included.
 And of course you can add your own projections and use another database than MongoDB as storage system.*

 ### RabbitMQ messaging and web sockets